Itsmemartin/Dank-Farm/README.md

 dep max

-you'll need the "pyautogui" package for this to work its fine if you dont know what that is, you can just google how to install it, its super easy
+you'll need the "pyautogui" package for this to work

-you will also need coordinates of a specific point on your monitor!
+you will also need coordinates of a specific point on your monitor.
 [image](https://user-images.githubusercontent.com/107768650/178110229-fb283681-d9d0-4a55-9cf9-d9d59d8cb325.png)
-get coords of the 'lower' button and enter where is says
+get coordinates of the 'lower' button when you type pls hl respective to your screen size and replace them on line 8 where it says "x,y" and then run it